 For information about our Teen Intern program, please click here.

 The Education Department at the Jewish Museum is offering an excellent opportunity for an individual who is interested in education and the arts.
 The Education intern will have the opportunity to work in a variety of areas within the department—school, family, teen, and access programs.

-The Marketing Communications department at the Jewish Museum is offering an excellent opportunity for an individual who is interested in communications, who would like hands-on experience promoting a non-profit art and culture museum.
+The Marketing and Creative Services Department at The Jewish Museum is offering an excellent opportunity for an individual who is interested in communications, and would like hands-on experience creating graphics for a non-profit art and culture museum.

-Volunteers play an integral role at the Jewish Museum, providing support to all aspects of Museum operations.
+Volunteers play an integral role at the Jewish Museum, providing support to many aspects of Museum operations.